VMware Horizon DaaS | 19 APR 2018

 A standard capacity with vGPU assigned supports only one desktop model.

-If a standard capacity is disabled after having an assignment created for one of its desktop models, then the assignment will still remain active.
+If a standard capacity is deactivated after having an assignment created for one of its desktop models, then the assignment will still remain active.

 For more information about capacity-based licensing, contact your VMware representative.